 I see it all the time.
 Shopper grazing over the salad dressing aisle in stores, and I’m always amazed when people buy dressings that are just as easy to make at home.
 Plus, it’s easy to accommodate those with food allergies with homemade dressings.
 Many store-bought dressings contain gluten, soy and other allergens that my family has to avoid.

-Italian dressing can be made with olive oil, apple cider vinegar, garlic, salt and a touch of Italian spices (like basil, thyme, parsley and oregano).
+Italian dressing can be made with olive oil, apple cider vinegar, garlic, sea salt and a touch of Italian spices (like basil, thyme, parsley and oregano).
 Sometimes I even add a few squeezes of lemon juice for a citrus flavor.
-Another favorite in my house is homemade garlic buttermilk ranch dressing.

 5. Canned soups and vegetables